-Being able to obtain a driver's license was a significant benefit for many respondents, but this effect did not fit neatly under any one question, so respondents mentioned this benefit as response to various questions.
-This may have created some "noise" in the ratings data but did not appear to change the results in an significant way.
+Obtaining a driver's license was a significant benefit for many respondents, but did not fit neatly under any one question, so respondents mentioned as a response to various questions.

 Most respondents seemed genuinely pleased, even grateful, to be involved in this project, and some specifically thanked us for interviewing them.
-Some respondents felt glad for the opportunity to make some suggestions.
-Some were pleasantly surprised that their feedback was seen as valuable; this was especially true for some of the younger respondents.
+Some were pleasantly surprised their feedback was seen as valuable; this was especially true for some of the younger respondents.

 Some respondents were happy to have the opportunity to say how grateful they were to Sin Barreras.
 Some were happy to have an opportunity to give back to Sin Barreras in return for the help they had received.
 Some seemed to blossom with pride as they were able to share their progress and their accomplishments.
 In these ways, the evaluation interviews not only served Sin Barreras, but also appeared to serve the clients.